 The build plan breaks the project into ten phases, from project foundation through polish.
 Each phase lists the specific files to create and the dependencies between phases.

 The test plan also addresses one of the gaps I noted in my essay on ephemeral apps: test coverage.
 My Harvest clone had 32 tests.
-GitPub has 155 -- not exhaustive, but a significant improvement, and the test plan documents what should be tested even if not all of it was implemented in this generation.
+GitPub has 155.
+That is a significant improvement, and the test plan documents what should be tested even if the current generation only implements a subset.

 The $127,000 Question

-After GitPub was complete, I asked Claude to do something I hadn't done with the previous clones: estimate what it would cost to reproduce the same output with a human engineering team.
+After GitPub was complete, I asked Claude for a new artifact: an estimate of what it would cost to reproduce the same output with a human engineering team.
 The full analysis is worth reading, but here are the numbers:

 The analysis breaks down three staffing options: a parallelized six-person team ($127,200 over 8 weeks), a small team of two senior engineers plus QA ($109,600 over 10 weeks), or a solo senior engineer ($79,200 over 18 weeks).
-Even the cheapest option -- a single engineer working for four and a half months -- costs $79,200.
+The cheapest option, a single engineer working for four and a half months, still costs $79,200.
 The Claude work was done entirely within the scope of a monthly subscription.

 The analysis is honest about the caveats.
 A human team might use an ORM instead of hand-written SQL, reducing database layer effort by 40%.
 A component library like shadcn/ui would accelerate frontend development by 30%.
 The estimates assume reproduction of this exact implementation; humans would make different architectural choices.

-But the analysis is also honest about the risks that cut the other way.
+The analysis is equally honest about the risks that cut the other way.
 The isomorphic-git library is poorly documented for bare repository operations.
 Express v5 has breaking changes from v4 that are poorly documented as of early 2026.
 Integration bugs between layers are inevitable at this scale.
 A team unfamiliar with these specific technologies could easily spend 2-3x the estimated time on the Git operations layer alone.

-The real insight isn't the dollar amount.
-It's the category of the comparison.
-We're not talking about AI being 20% faster or 50% cheaper.
-We're talking about three orders of magnitude in time and effort.
-The gap is so large that it changes the nature of the decision.
+The real insight is the category of the comparison.
+The difference spans three orders of magnitude in time and effort.
+That gap changes the nature of the decision entirely.
 At $127,000 and eight weeks, cloning GitHub is a serious business investment requiring budget approval, staffing plans, and quarterly milestones.
-Within a Claude subscription and 49 minutes, it's something you do on a Wednesday afternoon.
+Within a Claude subscription and 49 minutes, it becomes something you do on a Wednesday afternoon.

 What It Actually Does